 EVALUATION

-CRITERIA: Upon completion of this activity, you will be asked to demonstrate your general understanding of Part 21 and why these regulations are important by successfully addressing the following:
+CRITERIA: Upon completion of this activity, you will be asked to demonstrate your general understanding of 10 CFR Part 21 and why these regulations are important by successfully addressing the following:

-Describe the general purpose of Part 21.
+Describe the general purpose of 10 CFR Part 21.

-Discuss the basis for the applicability of Part 21 to applicants, licensees, vendors and suppliers.
+Discuss the basis for the applicability of 10 CFR Part 21 to applicants, licensees, vendors and suppliers.

-Define a defect in the context of Part 21.
+Define a defect in the context of 10 CFR Part 21.

-Identify what Part 21 requires to be reported.
+Identify what 10 CFR Part 21 requires to be reported.
 Describe the notification requirements of 10 CFR 50.55(e) and explain the relationship of this part to 10 CFR Part 50 and Part 21.

 Discuss the definitions of basic component, commercial grade item, critical characteristics, and dedication.